CarlRaymond/jquery.cardswipe/README.md

 and the scanned data.
 This is the same data that is passed to the `success` callback.
 The callback is invoked first, and then the event is fired.
 The sample page [demo-events.html](demo-events.html) shows an example of using event listeners.

-If you have trouble using your scanner and cards with the sample pages, try scanning a card into a plain-text editor like `vi` or `notepad`.
-If the scanned data does not start with a `%` followed by a letter this plugin will not be able to work with your cards and reader.
-However, if the `%` and a letter are present, but there is a consistent prefix ahead of it, you may be able to use the plugin by configuring the `prefixCharacter` property.
-See an example below.

 ## Card Formats
 Magnetic cards encode data in up to three tracks.
 This expects a card that encodes data on track 1, though